 IBCF/TrGW - This function is at the edge of the service provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between telephone service providers.
 It is the ingress and egress point for SIP calls between providers.

-Authentication Service (STI-AS) - The SIP application server that performs the function of the authentication service defined in 4474bis.
+Authentication Service (STI-AS) - The SIP application server that performs the function of the authentication service defined in RFC 8224 [Ref 10].
 It should either itself be highly secured and contain the Secure Key Store (SKS) of secret private key(s) or have an authenticated, Transport Layer Security (TLS)-encrypted interface to the SKS which stores the secret private key(s) used to create PASSporT signatures.

-Verification Service (STI-VS) - The SIP application server that performs the function of the verification service defined in 4474bis.
+Verification Service (STI-VS) - The SIP application server that performs the function of the verification service defined in RFC 8224.
 It has an HTTPS interface to the Telephone Number Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate

 Call Validation Treatment (CVT) - This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified and then providing a response to signal the display response for the end user.